 April 1st, 2019 SPECTACULAR IMAGES!

 The Asian lion cubs Asha, Reena and Mette are growing very fast.
 In the meantime, they hardly drink breast milk anymore and eat with mother Lalana and father Aapel.
 As an enrichment, meat is regularly hung in the enclosure.
 A good exercise for the muscles, because the meat cannot be taken at once.
 This is extra challenging for the cubs.
 They play and wag the meat.
 Because the meat does not hang still, the cubs develop their hunting instinct.
 The three of them work well together to catch prey.
-The lions are fed on Thursdays and Sundays.

 Asian lions are seriously threatened in the wild.

 Update 20 Jan 2019: Lion Aapel has taken up his role as a father well.
 The playful cubs first studied him from a distance, but in the meantime his daughters are challenging him, playing with his tail, snapping into his mane or butt.

 Update 11 Jan.
 2019: The cubs are females and were given the names Asha, Reena and Mette.
 The first two names were send in via a name contest.
 The third name was already given to a cub by Rotterdam Zoo.
 Asha means hope, Reena means resurrection.
 The names fit well by the fact that around 1900 fewer than 20 (1) Asiatic lions survived in the wild and to the present day around 600 individuals survive in the Gir Forest, a protected area in North Western India.
 Thanks to increased attention to nature conservation and to international breeding programs, such as those in Rotterdam Zoo.
 The names Asha and Reena are also Hindustani names that are frequently used in Gujarat (the area in India where this animal species occurs).